Heavy Metals In Candy

 What The Testing Actually Measured

-This distinction matters because inorganic arsenic is the more toxic form and is classified by the EPA as carcinogenic to humans.
+• It is classified by the EPA as carcinogenic to humans.

-• Increased bladder and lung cancer risk
+• Higher bladder and lung cancer rates

-• Skin lesions and hyperkeratosis
+• Skin changes and lesions

 • Cardiovascular disease